Process Development and Control in Metal Additive Manufacturing

 DOEs often have many additional factors beyond 3, and this would be represented by n-dimensional space (something that is not easily illustrated).
 Often the experimental matrix is fractionalized, essentially by under-sampling the design space as described for the L27 example above, in order to increase the number of factors under study while retaining the same number of experimental runs.
 Typically, the main effects are intentionally confounded with 3-factor and higher interactions because the possibility for the actual occurrence of these higher-order interactions is low; this can be enhanced by the application of engineering theory beforehand, or the results from prior experimentation, to determine the likelihood of an interaction.
 As described in the previous blog sidebar, the properties of orthogonality and balance are often sacrificed to enhance other aspects of the information space, or to satisfy different experimental constraints.
 In more extreme cases, there are classes of experiments termed super-saturated, that have more experimental factors then runs.
 The alias structure of the main effects and interactions must be fully understood to safely use any type of fractionalized approach, and as always, the reduction of experimental resources must be weighed against the risk of generating poor or inconclusive data.

 Establishing a good AM (Additive Manufacturing) process involves a systematic and disciplined approach for each phase of process development leading to production, and rigorous documentation of the experimental results and analysis findings.

-A rotatable matrix design minimizes the normalized average integrated prediction variance, and therefore exhibits the desirable property of I-optimality.
+A rotatable CCD matrix design with proper weighting between the cube and star points can minimize the normalized average integrated prediction variance, and will therefore exhibit the desirable property of I-optimality.

 Part of the Robust Design Method created by Japanese engineer Dr. Genichi Taguchi in the 1980s